-Dumfries and Galloway is all about unspoilt countryside in this quiet south-west corner of Scotland.
+Dumfries and Galloway has lots of unspoilt countryside and can be found in the south-west corner of Scotland.
 To the north, the council borders onto South Ayrshire, East Ayrshire and South Lanarkshire; in the east the Scottish Borders; and to the south the county of Cumbria in England.
 You can find miles of deserted beaches, estuaries full of wildlife and the Galloway Forest Park, 300 square miles of forest, moorland and lochs where you’re more likely to see a deer or bird of prey than another human being.
-To the west, from Stanrear and Cairnryan, are ferry connections to Belfast and Larne in Northern Ireland.
-An interesting detail perhaps is that the Mull of Galloway, in the south-western tip, lies further south than Newcastle in the UK.
+To the west, from Stranraer and Cairnryan, are ferry connections to Belfast and Larne in Northern Ireland.
+An interesting detail is that the Mull of Galloway, in the south-western tip, lies further south than Newcastle in the UK.
 Dumfries and Galloway is also well-known for its many artists and writers.

 East Stewartry takes in the coast line from Balcary Point, east of Kirkcudbright, eastward across Auchencairn Bay and the Rough Firth past Sandyhills to Mersehead.
-There are several attractive coastal villages within this area – Auchencairn, Kippford, Colvend, Rockcliffe, and Portling.
-There is also a unigue round tower at Orchardton and the islands of Hestan Isle and Rough Island can be reached at low tide outside the breeding season for birds.
+There are several attractive coastal villages within this area – Auchencairn with nearby Dundrennan Abbey, Kippford, Colvend, Rockcliffe, and Portling.
+There is also a unique round tower at Orchardton and the islands of Hestan Isle and Rough Island can be reached at low tide outside the breeding season for birds.
 Mersehead is an excellent wildfowl reserve.
 The area is well provided with coastal paths.

 Fleet Valley, includes Fleet Bay with its popular holiday destinations of Auchenlarie, Mossyard Bay, Cardoness, Sandgreen and Carrick Shore.
 The area also includes the town of Gatehouse of Fleet and the historic villages of Anworth and Girthon – there is a castle at Cardoness in the care of Historic Scotland.
 There are pleasant hills to walk in around Cairnharrow and Kenlum and Castramon Wood at the north end of the area is a joy particularly with the bluebells in spring.